lordbaldwin1/lift/README.md

 Options for user to select:
 - Are you a beginner?
 Y/N
 - What type of split are you on?
 (Or prefer) Upper/Lower, Push Pull Legs, Full body
-- Would you like to prioritize any muscle group?
-No, list muscle groups
+- Do you prefer high or low volume?

 When not to take previous workouts into account:
 - if user is a beginner, don't take previous workouts into account